 Board-certified orthopedic surgeon Fellowship-trained in spine Specializing in minimally invasive spine surgery, motion preservation & artificial disc replacement

-Dr. Michael Rohan, Jr. is fellowship-trained in spine surgery, the highest level of medical education in the U.S. His fellowship was done at the prestigious Texas Back Institute, which in 1986 was the first and largest spine specialty center in the United States.
-During his fellowship, Dr. Rohan, Jr. specialized in minimally invasive spine surgery techniques that require the surgeon to operate through a one-inch incision using tubular retractors with tiny cameras and cutting devices in the tip.
+Dr. Michael Rohan, Jr. is a board certified orthopedic surgeon who is fellowship-trained in spine surgery, the highest level of medical education in the U.S. His spine surgery fellowship was done at the prestigious Texas Back Institute, which in 1986 was the first and largest spine specialty center in the world.
+During his spine surgery fellowship, Dr. Rohan, Jr. specialized in minimally invasive spine surgery techniques that enable the surgeon to operate through a one-inch incision using tubular retractors with tiny cameras and cutting devices in the tip.